microsoft/fabrikate-definitions/test/README.md

 The test results will displayed at the end.
 The script with exit with code 0 for success and 1 for failure.

-## Liveness Check from Outside the cluster
+## Liveness Check from Outside the cluster - with TLS disabled
 ### Test Requirements
 - `kubectl` should be configured to point to this cluster
 - The Kafka deployment should be configured with an external loadbalancer listener.
   - [Reference Guide](https://strimzi.io/2019/05/13/accessing-kafka-part-4.html)
-  - Currently TLS is _not_ supported for this test
 - `kafkacat` needs to be installed and added to $PATH
   - [Kafkacat Installation](https://github.com/edenhill/kafkacat#install)